We have now closed for pre-orders, and will open again on the day of release.

-Both vinyl editions come in a special 4 panel fold-out sleeve.
+Both vinyl editions include a CD and come in a special 4 panel fold-out sleeve.

 Please note: The silver vinyl edition is limited to one copy per customer.

 Vinyl cut by Chris Bellman at Bernie Grundman Mastering.

 The Crucible starts where The Tower ended, but it soon takes on its own hue, and it is clear that it cannot be called a ‘sequel' as such: this is very much a step further out than anywhere the band ventured on The Tower.
 While it is broader lyrically speaking, it is even sharper focused musically and, if possible, even more idiosyncratic and insular than ever: unarguably a Motorpsycho album.
 There aren’t many traditional song structures or pop format platitudes on display, and there is indeed hardly any respect paid to any trad rock song conventions on the whole album, but that’s not really what one listens to Motorpsycho for anyway, is it?
 From the most Neanderthal of rock riffs to the most rhythmically oblique polytonal solo sections they’ve ever recorded, this album musically seems to sum up the extremes of the band’s current interests and concerns.